 "I hate, I reject your festivals, Nor do I delight in your solemn assemblies.Amos 5:21(NASB)

-Heavenly Father, how we thank You for the lessons we can learn from Israel.
+Heavenly Father, how I thank You for the lessons we can learn from Israel.
 I pray that I may eschew the evil and do the good for Your greater glory.
 Thank You that Christ is our blessed Hope and in Him there is grace and liberty.
-Keep me low at the cross and broken before You and complete Your perfect plan of redemption - for both Your Church and the people of Israel, and bring many to that point of repentance we pray - in Jesus' name, AMEN.
+Keep me low at the Cross and broken before You and complete Your perfect plan of redemption - for both Your Church and the people of Israel, and bring many to that point of repentance, I pray.
+In Jesus' name, AMEN.